-If you’re an ordinary hard working individual and you have an accident, need to buy a house or are served with proceedings, you’re left with a confusing choice.
+If you’re an ordinary hard working individual trying to figure out how to find a good Solicitor, whether you have had an accident, need to buy a house, you are left with a confusing choice.
 You need to find a Solicitor perhaps for the first time.
 It must feel like finding a good doctor in a new city.
 You don’t know one doctor from the other and your friends and colleagues have always used the same doctor so they can’t compare one to another.
 The choice looks impossible.
 So you look them up on the internet and decide whether you like the look or the sound of them and make an appointment with the one you like the sound of or who is closest to you.
+Or you find the Law Society website which contains a long list.
 Or you ring around for a few quotes and go with the one who is cheapest or who rings you back and has a personality.
 It really sounds like a stab in the dark.
 But it needn’t be.
 Read on.

 Whether you’re involved in an accident, buying a house, looking for someone to defend you in a business dispute, or something else, there’s a different area or specialisation involved.
 If you have an accident, you need a personal injuries Solicitor.
 If you’re buying or selling property you need a conveyancing or property Solicitor.
 If you’re being sued in a business context you need a commercial litigation Solicitor.
 If you’re making a will or seeking to administer a deceased loved one’s estate, you need a probate Solicitor.
 If you’re looking for a divorce, you need a family law Solicitor.
 And so on and so on.
 The first thing to do is to be clear what type of Solicitor you need.
 Google it and get the language right.
 There’s no point going to someone who specialises in divorces if you want someone to defend you for a road traffic offence.
 So this is finding the right expert for your legal needs.
 Match the Solicitor to the piece of work you have.
 Don’t get a property expert if you have an injury.
 Check the Solicitor’s website and make sure they cover the area you have a need for.